 Makasa.
-Mosquito, also sūcimukha 'needle mouth', Hindi machar (A.II,117; S.I,52; Sn.20).
+Mosquito, also sūcimukha 'needle mouth' (A II 117; S I 52; Sn 20).
 Small delicate flying insects belonging to the order Diptera that feed on blood.
 Numerous species of mosquitoes are found in northern India including nine species of Anopheles mosquito known to carry malaria.
-Mosquitoes were one of the many things forest-living monks and nuns had to learn to live with.
-The monk Gahvaratīriya urged a patient endurance to such biting insects: 'Annoyed by flies and mosquitoes in the forest, in the great jungle, be like an elephant in the thick of the battle and endure mindfully' (Th.31).
-The affliction called 'snake-wind-disease' (ahivātakaroga) is thought by some modern scholars to have been malaria (Vin.I,78; Ja.IV,200).

-The Saṃyutta Nikāya mentions a man 'whose testicles were like pots' (S.II,258), a common symptom of filariasis.
-There is also a reference to people suffering from elephantiasis (sīpada, Vin.I,91).
-Both diseases are caused by Wuchereria bancrofti, Brugia malayi and several other species of roundworm transmitted by mosquitoes.
-The mosquitoes proboscis was sometimes referred to as a tooth (Ja.III,477).
+Mosquitoes were one of the many things forestdwelling monks and nuns had to learn to live with.
+The monk Gahvaratīriya urged a patient endurance to such biting insects: 'Annoyed by biting flies and mosquitoes in the forest, in the great jungle, be like an elephant in the thick of the battle and endure mindfully' (Th 31).
+The affliction called 'snake-wind-disease' (ahivātakaroga) is thought by some modern scholars to have been malaria (Vin I 78; Ja IV 200).
+The Samyutta Nikāya mentions a man 'whose testicles were like pots' (S II 258), a common symptom of filariasis.
+When this disease takes the form of grotesquely swollen legs it is called elephantiasis, sīpada in Pali, (Vin I 91).
+The commentary calls it bhārapāda, "burden leg".
+Filariasis is caused by Wuchereria bancrofti, Brugia malayi and several other species of roundworm transmitted by mosquitoes.

-People protected themselves from mosquitoes by sleeping under nets (Vin.II,119) and protected their flocks from them by lighting smouldering fires (Ja.III,401).
+Monks protected themselves from mosquitoes by sleeping under a kind of tent made of robes (Vin II 119) and herdsmen protected their flocks with smouldering fires (Ja III 401).
 Even wild animals kept away from swamps to avoid mosquitoes.
 In the Jātaka there is a story of a man who asked his son to swat a mosquito that had landed on his head.
-The stupid boy hit the insect with an axe and killed his father (Ja.I,247).
+The stupid boy hit the insect with an axe and killed his father (Ja I 247).

-Makkata.
-Rhesus Macaque, sometimes also kapi, Bengali markat, Hindi bandar, Marathi makda, Macaca mulatta.
+Makkaṭa.
+Rhesus Macaque, Macaca mulattai, sometimes also kapi.
 This large, aggressive and mischievous primate has a brown coat, a short tail and a bare red and white patch on its rump.
-When in estrous the female's face goes red.
-Macagues live in close proximity to humans and are often seen in cities, especially around temples, where they eat flower and food offerings.
-Commenting on the rapidly changing nature of consciousness the Buddha said: 'Just as a macaque moving through the trees grabs one branch and lets it go only to seize another, so too that which is called thought, mind or consciousness arises and disappears continually both day and night' (S.II,95).
+When in oestrus the female's face goes red.
+Macaques live in close proximity to humans and are often seen in cities, especially around temples, where they eat flower and food offerings.
+Commenting on the rapidly changing nature of consciousness the Buddha said: 'Just as a macaque moving through the trees grabs one branch and lets it go only to seize another, so too that which is called thought, mind or consciousness arises and disappears continually both day and night' (S II 95).
 The monk Valliya compared the body to a five-doored house and the mind to a macaque racing around inside it.
 Then he cried to himself: 'Be still, macaque, stop running.
 Things are not as they were before.
-Now vou are restrained with wisdom' (Th.125-6).
-Baby macaques were sometimes kept as pets and adults were trained by street entertainers.
-We read of such an entertainer having a macaque and a snake play together (Ja.II,267).
-Ascetics would sometimes have cloaks made out of macaque skins (Ja.V,235-6).
-Interestingly, while the Jātaka say the Bodhisatta was occasionally reborn as other types of monkeys, he was never as a macaque.
+Now you are restrained with wisdom' (Th 125-26).
+Baby macaques were sometimes kept as pets (M I 384) and adults were trained by street entertainers.
+We read of such an entertainer having a macaque and a snake play together (Ja II 267).
+Ascetics would sometimes have cloaks made out of macaque skins (Ja V 235-36).
+Interestingly, while the Jātaka say the Bodhisatta was occasionally reborn as a vānara, he was never as a macaque.
 See Kapi.